jsdotlua/react-lua/docs/migrating-from-legacy/upgrading-to-react-lua.md

 To learn more about patching dependencies, check out [the Rotriever documentation](https://roblox.github.io/rotriever/guide/specifying-dependencies/#patching-dependencies).

 !!! caution
-	When you're patching over Roact, make sure your other dependencies are compatible with Roact 17.
-You may need to upgrade them to more recent versions so that they comply with the [Roact 17 requirements](minimum-requirements.md).
+	When you're patching over Roact, make sure your other dependencies are compatible with React Lua.
+You may need to upgrade them to more recent versions so that they comply with the [React Lua requirements](minimum-requirements.md).

 ## Testing with Both

-In some cases, you may not yet be equipped to safely adopt Roact 17, but you want to begin adopting it in tests or storybooks so your project can enforce compatibility.
+In some cases, you may not yet be equipped to safely adopt React Lua, but you want to begin adopting it in tests or storybooks so your project can enforce compatibility.

-One reasonable way to accomplish this is to depend on _both_ projects, but to conditionally swap in Roact 17 at runtime.
+One reasonable way to accomplish this is to depend on _both_ projects, but to conditionally swap in React Lua at runtime.
 To do this, make sure your `rotriever.toml` manifest file contains the following:
 ```toml
 [dependencies]
 Roact = "github.com/roblox/roact@1.4"